 When I bake the following recipe–her family-favorite apple cake–I imagine her deftly paring the apples in a way I still cannot manage.
 Somewhere along the way, I decided to simply leave the skin on.

 As a newlywed, this was my go-to dessert.
 I frequently whipped it up after work, as the ingredients are easy to have on hand.
-This simple cake was also the first baked good I successfully converted to gluten-free for my dad.
+This simple cake was also the first baked good I successfully converted to gluten-free (with this homemade mix) for my dad.

 Several years ago, my family hosted an exchange student from Norway.
 The first time he ate this cake, he asked seconds, and then thirds.
 Then he asked for this fall treat almost every night thereafter.
 I made a lot of apple cake that year.
 And every time I chopped the apples and the sweet aroma filled my kitchen, I thought of my grandmother.